Transfer news: What does each Premier League club need in January?

 [ MORE: How to watch Premier League in USA ]

-Some clubs need more than others, and given the current situation with absentees across multiple teams, the January transfer window could be busier than usual.
+Some clubs need more than others, and given the current situation with absentees across multiple teams, the finish to the January transfer window could be busier than usual.

 Watch our special ProSoccerTalk live Transfer Deadline Day show, starting at 5:30pm ET on Monday, January 31.